JVital2013/vitality-goes/docs/config.md

 Configuration files should be placed in the `config` folder where Vitality GOES is installed.
 To get started, [copy the contents of a provided example config](/configs) into the `config` folder where Vitality GOES is installed.
 Scriptconfig.ini is not needed for Vitality GOES itself, so skip it if present.

-Example configs for using goestools data source are prefixed with "goestools-", while configs for SatDump are prefixed with "satdump-".
+Example configs for using goestools data source are prefixed with "goestools-", configs for SatDump are prefixed with "satdump-", and XRIT Demodulator configs are prefixed with "xrit-".

 ![Example Copy Configs](https://user-images.githubusercontent.com/24253715/213600531-dbd89150-309d-4695-b276-0df8e414ae55.png)